 Response to industry consolidation.
-When a series of consolidations takes place in an industry, there is pressure on companies to not be left out and to either be a consolidator or chose the best partner.
+When a series of consolidations takes place in an industry, there is pressure on companies to not be left out and to either be a consolidator or choose the best partner.
 Current examples of industries experiencing significant consolidation are banking, forest products, food, advertising and oil and gas.
+A recent study by J.P.
+Morgan shows that size has a major impact on a company's price earnings multiple.
+Larger companies have significantly higher multiples than smaller companies with the same growth rate.